runnfla/RunFormula/README.md

 # RunFormula
-The RunFormula unit is intended to evaluate mathematical expressions provided as text using programmed logic if necessary.\
+The RunFormula unit is intended to evaluate mathematical expressions provided as text using programmed logic if necessary.

-Supported:
+Supported data types:
-- Integers in decimal, hexadecimal and binary notation;
+- Integers in decimal, hexadecimal and binary formats;
-- Real numbers in dotted and exponent formats;
+- Floating-point numbers in decimal and scientific notation;
-- Complex numbers and operations with it;
+- Complex numbers and operations on them;
-- Intervals and operations with it;
+- Intervals and operations on them;
-- ASCII strings and characters.
+- Strings and ASCII characters.

 Arithmetic and logical operations: + - * / or and xor not shl (<<) shr (>>) mod div == <> < <= >= > & (string concatenation) ** (exponentiation).\
 Variables are supported, supported run-time initialization of variables by calling an external function.\